-36. Whenever a Criminal Court imposes a fine under any law in force for the time being the Administrator may order the whole or any part of the fine to be paid to any person for expenses incurred in the prosecution or as compensation for injury loss of time or services or as a reward.
+36. Whenever a Criminal Court imposes a fine under any law Fines may be in force for the time being the Administrator may order the whole Administrator. or any part of the fine to be paid to any person for expenses incurred in the prosecution or as compensation for injury loss of time or services or as a reward.